 Provides an overview of the Unemployment Insurance Benefit Program.
 Participants will learn about the program from an employer perspective.
 Employers play an intricate part in the integrity of the UI program by providing complete, accurate and timely information when requested.
 This ensures proper benefit payments to claimants and proper charging of employer accounts.
 Attendees will gain a better understanding of the types of information needed by the Department to properly administer the program.
 The Bureau also touches on the types of UI claims and employer accounts, the rights and requirements of both claimants and employers when claims are filed, and how quits and discharges impact eligibility and charges to employer accounts.
 The Division’s efforts to detect, prevent and reduce fraud in the Unemployment Insurance Program are also covered during the presentation.

-Job Service Montana - Business Services
+Job Service Montana - Labor Market Information

 Montana Employer Support of the Guard and Reserve